kaustavdm/book-parabolic-conjectures/manuscript/chapter2.md

 *"Their what?"*

 *"Their ships.
 Sorry.
 Lost it for a while...
 Ah, those ships!
 Somebody pass me a water.
 With mast held aloft, and sails made of Felium silk.
-All golden they glowed in the sunset.*

-*At times I used to wonder what they hid in the giant bellies of their ships.
+All golden they glowed in the sunset.
+At times I used to wonder what they hid in the giant bellies of their ships.
 I had once managed to sneak past their guards, dressed as a Felium lass.
 But no luck.
 All I got to see was a huge pile of what definitely looked like Iron.
 Pure, rust-free Iron."*

 *"How did they manage to float that much of iron on water?"*, asked a relatively sober listener.

 *"'Tis said that the old Felium ships had anti-gravity propellers hidden below the ships.
 During an attack, the Felites could fly those ships out of danger.
-Later on, when one of their kins discovered the value pure Felium Iron in the world outside, they tweaked the same technology to ship tons and tons of Iron to other states."*
+Later on, when one of their kins discovered the value pure Felium Iron in the world outside, they tweaked the same technology to ship tons and tons of these high grade Iron to other states."*